How to start a business: a checklist

 How do I research my business idea?

+- Is there demand for your business?
+This will take more time.
 You need to do market research and work out who your target customers will be.

 - Can you afford to start the business you have in mind or find the money to do it?

 - Research your competition.

 - Find out what price people will pay for your product and what your business model will be.
 Do market research and use this advice section.

 - Try making a few sales if you can via eBay or however you can - just a bit of testing to see how the market responds.
 Follow up on other ways to test your market.

 Writing a business plan